 - Plaintiff verdict after a two-week state jury trial in Santa Monica on behalf of a corporation suing former employees for theft of trade secrets;

-- Settlement six days into a ten-day state jury trial in Los Angeles involving a highly publicized celebrity partnership dissolution;
+- Favorable plaintiff settlement six days into a ten-day state jury trial in Los Angeles involving a highly publicized celebrity partnership dissolution;

 - Arbitration award after a week-long evidentiary hearing in San Francisco on behalf of a public company suing former employees for embezzlement;

-- Arbitration award after a multi-day evidentiary hearing in Los Angeles on behalf of a private equity company and its principals sued for breach of promissory note and foreclosure on real and personal property.
+- Arbitration award after lengthy evidentiary hearing in Los Angeles on behalf of a private equity company and its principals sued for breach of promissory note and foreclosure on real and personal property;